BB&T-BankAtlantic deal blocked by Delaware judge

-(Reuters) - BB&T Corp’s (BBT.N) purchase of BankAtlantic Bancorp Inc’s (BBX.N) lending business was blocked by a Delaware Chancery Court judge, who agreed with hedge-fund investors that the deal favored BankAtlantic’s management over debtholders.
+Feb 28 (Reuters) - BB&T Corp’s purchase of BankAtlantic Bancorp Inc’s lending business was blocked by a Delaware Chancery Court judge, who agreed with hedge-fund investors that the deal favored BankAtlantic’s management over debtholders.

 Vice Chancellor Travis Laster said the deal violated rights of investors by transferring most of BankAtlantic’s assets to BB&T while leaving debt obligations and distressed assets behind.